pleachcx/encore_gatsby/content/pages/home.md

 It takes a team of people to prepare a home for sale from stylists to trades.

 At Encore Home Staging, we offer you the convenience of dealing with one person from start to finish.
-Our experienced and friendly client manager will ensure that everything is done so that your home is market ready.
+One of our experienced and friendly client managers will ensure that everything is done so that your home is market ready.
 Just leave it with us!

 This is a huge saving of your time, during a busy period of your life.